 The Udaan scheme runs counter to what the Modi government has been saying about the railways.
 FM Jaitley has been saying that rail users should start paying full fares and there should be no subsidies.
 Poor people travel by rail.
 If they had money, they would take planes.
 It is obvious what the reason is.
 Private airline heads have friends in the Modi ministry.
 I bet some suitcases are involved.

-Not the need to eliminate black money or counterfeit notes
+Not the need to eliminate black money or counterfeit notes.
+RBI governor fails to pay bearers the sum of 500 and 1000 rupees.

 For decades, Pakistan has been able to print Indian currency because the note design details were available with foreign companies.
 The new 500 & 2000 rupee notes are also being printed with the help of the same suspect – De La Rue (https://moralvolcano.wordpress.com/2013/10/15/rbis-4000-crore-rounding-off-error-scam/).
 So, it will not be long before Pakistan resumes printing Indian currency.